saboor989/5443-Big-Data-saboor/Program1-writeup.md

 The Json format is object and array based.
 JavaScript Object Notation, an open standard format that is human-readable.
 Is an attribute–value pairs.
 It is basically used to transmit data between a server and web application.

-I have found that python is an preffered language for converting the data from one format to other Like csv to json.
+I choosen python as an preffered language for converting the data from one format to other Like csv to json. because of the libraries ,modules , and easy conversion of data etc...

 * import the csv module for reading the data nad json module for writing the data.
 * we can read the file.csv which is comma separated .